Service user credentials (recommended)

 Solution:

-- For v2: Ensure you have Enterprise Admin role
+- For legacy v2 endpoints: ensure you have the Enterprise Admin role

-- For v1: Verify you have access to the organization
+- For legacy v1 endpoints: verify you have access to the organization

 404 Not Found